 It is notable that the T4i has a microphone port, which is missing on the E-PL5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T4i and the E-PL5 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the E-PL5 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the E-PL5 was followed by the Olympus E-PL6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T4i Manual (free pdf) or the online Olympus E-PL5 Manual.
+Further information on the features and operation of the T4i and E-PL5 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Olympus E-PL5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Olympus E-PL5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T4i: